efuru/Responsive_Web_Design-0/README.md

 core languages of web development: HTML for structuring content and CSS for styling.

-I gained a fundamental understanding of HTML and CSS styling.
+I gained a fundamental understanding of HTML elements and CSS styling.

 exploring modern CSS techniques, such as CSS variables,